-Combination/Feature Function Fn + 🖏 (F2) : muting Turns on and off the built-in speakers or the headphones.
+Combination/Feature Function Fn + 1 / 2 (F2): muting Turns on and off the built-in speakers or the headphones.
 Fn + ∠ (F3/F4): volume control Changes the volume level.
 To increase the volume, keep pressing the $Fn+F4$ keys or press the $Fn+F4$ keys and then the \uparrow or \rightarrow key.
 To decrease the volume, keep pressing the $Fn+F3$ keys or press the $Fn+F3$ keys and then the \downarrow or \leftarrow key.
 Fn + ☆ (F5/F6): brightness control Changes the LCD brightness of your computer screen.
 To increase lighting intensity, keep pressing the Fn+F6 keys or press the Fn+F6 keys and then the ↑ or → key.
 To decrease lighting intensity, keep pressing the Fn+F5 keys or press the Fn+F5 keys and then the ↓ or ← key.
-Fn + ⊡ / ເ⊃⇒ (F7): display output Switches the display output between your computer screen and an external display.
+Fn + Im / G→ (F7): display output Switches the display output between your computer screen, an external display, simultaneous output to both, and multiple displays with both that function as a single desktop.
 Press the Enter key to select the display output.
-I fyou disconnect a display cable from your computer while an external display is selected as the display output destination, the computer screen goes blank.
+I If you disconnect a display cable from your computer while an external display is selected as the display output destination, the computer screen goes blank.
 In such a case, press the F7 key twice while holding down the Fn key, and then press the Enter key to switch the display output to the computer screen.
-Use of multiple monitors may not be supported depending on the connected external display.
+Multiple displays may not be supported depending on the operating system on your computer.

 Combination/Feature Function Fn + Q/Φ (F9/F10): zooming Changes the size of an image or a document displayed on some software.
 To make the view look smaller and further away (zoom out), press the Fn+F9 keys.
 To make the view look bigger and closer (zoom in), press the Fn+F10 keys.
 See the help file included with the VAIO Control Center for more information.
 Fn + ^Z (F12): hibernation Provides the lowest level of power consumption.
 When you execute this command, the states of the system and the connected peripheral devices are saved to the built-in storage device and the system power is turned off.
 To return the system to its original state, use the power button to turn on the power.
-For details on power management, see Using the Power Saving Modes (page 30) .
+For details on power management, see Using the Power Saving Modes (page 28) .